 Homemade chocolate from by-cosmetics:

-- 100 g of cold pressed cocoa butter;
+- 100 g of cold-pressed cocoa butter;

 - 100 g of peeled raw cocoa beans or 70 g of raw cocoa powder;

-- 70-100 grams of nuts, raisins or goji berries;
+- 70-100 grams of nuts, raisins, or goji berries;

 - 0.5-1 tsp vanilla powder.

-Cocoa: safeguarding health
+Cocoa: safeguarding the health

-As you can see, with the good reason all of us in the childhood adored hot aromatic cocoa and chocolate goodies: a familiar and favorite product has a lot of beneficial properties for the human body.
-However, we want to remind you again and again how important is to comply with the measure and to choose only quality goods.
+As you can see, with the good reason all of us in childhood adored hot aromatic cocoa and chocolate goodies: a familiar and favorite product has a lot of beneficial properties for the human body.
+However, we want to remind you again and again how important it is to comply with the measure and choose only quality goods.
 Treat yourself with chocolate and be healthy!